matifrank/ga4_analytics_reports/README.md

 # scripts Analytics BI Reports - Api GA 4

 Summary:
-Develop new Automation Scripts for Generating GA4 Analytics Reports to be consumed and modeled by two different software.
+Develop new Automation Scripts for Generating GA4 Analytics Reports to being consumed and modeled by two different softwares.

 Description:
 Create Python scripts to automate the generation of analytical reports.
 The script retrieves data from Google Analytics 4 properties, processes the results, and exports them to CSV files.
 The script handles multiple sites, metrics, and dimensions, allowing flexible configurations for properties and reports.